somedatapacket/docs.humio.com/content/configuration/kafka_configuration.md

 * [transientChatter-events]({{< ref "#transientChatter-events" >}})

 You can set the environment variable `HUMIO_KAFKA_TOPIC_PREFIX` to add that prefix to the topic names in Kafka.
-Adding a prefix is recommended if you share the Kafka installation with applications other than Humio.
+Adding a prefix is recommended if you share the Kafka installation with applications other than Humio, or with another Humio instance.
 The default is not to add a prefix.

 Humio configures default retention settings on the topics when it creates them.